Udāna: Dating of text

-This is one of the earlier Buddhist scriptures, A recent analysis concludes that the text of the Pali discourses, including the Udāna, was largely fixed in its current form, with only small differences from the modern text, by the first century B.C.E.
+This is one of the earlier Buddhist scriptures, A recent analysis concludes that the text of the Pāli discourses, including the Udāna, was largely fixed in its current form, with only small differences from the modern text, by the first century B.C.E.

-Hinüber identifies this type of discourse (although not necessarily the existing collection itself) as being part of the pre-canonical ' (Pali for "nine-fold") which classified discourses according to their form and style, such as geyya (mixed prose and verse), gāthā (four-lined couplets), udāna (utterances) and jātaka (birth story).
+Hinüber identifies this type of discourse (although not necessarily the existing collection itself) as being part of the pre-canonical ' (Pāli for "nine-fold") which classified discourses according to their form and style, such as geyya (mixed prose and verse), gāthā (four-lined couplets), udāna (utterances) and jātaka (birth story).

 Relationship to other sacred texts

-Within Buddhist literature, about a fourth of the Udana's prose sections correspond to text elsewhere in the Pali Canon, particularly in the Vinaya.
-In addition, in regards to Tibetan Buddhist literature, von Hinüber suggests that the Udana formed the original core of the Sanskrit Udānavarga, to which verses from the Dhammapada were added.
+Within Buddhist literature, about a fourth of the Udana's prose sections correspond to text elsewhere in the Pāli Canon, particularly in the Vinaya.
+In addition, in regards to Tibetan Buddhist literature, von Hinüber suggests that the Udāna formed the original core of the Sanskrit Udānavarga, to which verses from the Dhammapada were added.

-In terms of non-Buddhist texts, some Udana concepts can be found in the Vedantic Upanishads and in Jain texts.
+In terms of non-Buddhist texts, some Udāna concepts can be found in the Vedantic Upanishads and in Jain texts.